marcuscaisey/lox/README.md

 ### Extra Features

-Implemented is a superset of the Lox language defined in the book where the extra features originate either from challenges in the book or my own ideas.
+Implemented is a superset of the language described in the book where the extra features mostly come from the challenges in the book.

-#### Challenges

 - [Comma expression](#Binary-Expression) - [Parsing Expressions](https://craftinginterpreters.com/parsing-expressions.html#challenges)
 - [Ternary expression](#Ternary-Expression) - [Parsing Expressions](https://craftinginterpreters.com/parsing-expressions.html#challenges)